razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 The testing process will be executed based on the above requirements for the Dependents module.
 The following test conditions were found:

 ## :paperclip:	## _Fund Transfer_
+  :black_nib: We check the functionality of the fields below by entering valid data according to the test plan.
 -	Payers account no
 *	Payees account no
 +	Amount